- Italian cinema

-Colleen Ryan has taught courses across the curriculum at IU from the basic language sequence and Italian and Italian American culture courses in translation, to graduate courses on foreign language teaching methods, advanced courses in gender studies, courses on contemporary Italian and Italian American film and literature, and theater workshops including a variety of performances and productions.
+Colleen Ryan has taught courses across the curriculum from beginning and intermediate language to Italian and Italian American culture courses in translation, to graduate courses in foreign language teaching methods, advanced courses in gender studies, courses on contemporary Italian and Italian American film and literature, and theater workshops including a variety of performances and productions.
 From 2007 until 2014, Colleen served as Director of Language Instruction for Italian and since 2015, she has served as Director of Undergraduate Studies for Italian.

 Colleen is the author of Sex, the Self, and the Sacred: Women in the Cinema of Pier Paolo Pasolini (University of Toronto, 2007) and co-editor of two volumes dedicated to the teaching of foreign languages through theater arts: Set the Stage!
 Italian Language, Literature, and Culture through Theater.
 Theoretical and Practical Perspectives.
 (Yale, 2009) and Dramatic Interactions: Teaching Languages, Literatures, and Cultures through Theater.
 Theoretical Approaches and Classroom Practices (co-editor, Cambridge Scholars Press, 2011).
 In 2014 she published an intermediate-level language program (with Daniela Bartalesi Graf).
 Caleidoscopio (Pearson) is a second-year textbook project, with strong literary, visual, cinematic and theatrical components.
 In 2015, she published a co-edited volume with Lisa Parkes titled Creative Thinking